emirduman2/CarRentalProject/README.md

 # CarRentalProject
-Car Rental Project With SQL Server
+Car Rental Project With SQL Server and Core.